jmjatlanta/bitshares-core-wiki/Howto-become-an-active-witness-in-BitShares-2.0.md

 you are not an secure computer!

 #### Scripted extraction with Python (requires code audit)
+The following paragraphs will give an alternative (easier) way to dump the relevant private keys using a python script.
+If you are comfortable with the description above, you can safely skip the subsequent paragraph.

 A Python script located at [github](https://github.com/xeroc/bitshares-pytools/blob/master/tools/getbalancekeys.py) may help you to retrieve private keys for your balances.